CiscoDevNet/thousandeyes-cli/README.md

 cd path/to/thousandeyes-cli
 ```

-Make sure to replace path/to/thousandeyes-cli with the actual path to the directory where you extracted the ThousandEyes-CLI files.
+Make sure to replace `path/to/thousandeyes-cli` with the actual path to the directory where you extracted the ThousandEyes-CLI files.

 4. **Install Dependencies**

-Inside the ThousandEyes-CLI directory, you'll find a file named requirements.txt.
+Inside the ThousandEyes-CLI directory, you'll find a file named `requirements.txt`.
 This file lists all the Python libraries that need to be installed for the CLI tool to work properly.
 Install these dependencies by running the following command:

 ```shell
 pip install -r requirements.txt